NVIDIAGameWorks/kaolin-wisp/wisp/README.md

 `renderer` contains everything that is used to build the interactive visualizer.

-`config_parser.py` contains the parser for the configs and the command-line interface (CLI) arguments.
+`config` contains code for the configuration system: a parser for yaml configs and the command-line interface (CLI) arguments.

 ## Building Blocks